pwrbob/hashcat/BUILD_Docker.md

 To build both Linux and Windows binaries in a clean and reproducible environment a dockerfile is available.
 It is not considered to be used as a runtime OS.

-Using the **Hashcat toolchain** docker, two versions of hashcat will be created, one compiled with gcc/mingw and the other with clang.
+Using the **Hashcat toolchain** docker with the default settings will create a single version of hashcat, compiled with clang.

 ### Building ###